bizrateinsights/shopify/README.md

 ```

   * Place a test order
-  * Review, Test, Done :)**
+  * Review, Test, Done :)

 ---

 ## Maximize the Voice of Online Buyers + Seller Ratings Syndication
 Bizrate Insights’ default invitation settings on the order confirmation page utilize our best practices to optimize response rates, yielding an average of 12% for the Online Buyer Survey.
 Survey responses power Seller Ratings via syndication to partners like Google, Bing, and more.

 In addition to the data collected on-site, buyers who did not initially respond can be invited to provide feedback via Bizrate Insights’ Second Chance Email.
 This survey mirrors the online buyer and fulfillment surveys, but is emailed only to those who did not respond online.
-To take advantage of this feature, simply include the customer’s order ID & email address in the JavaScript call.
+The necessary variables (customer’s order ID & email address) are included in the basic code.
 This solution is quick-to-launch with a low integration cost.

 **Important Note:** Bizrate Insights is committed to protecting customer privacy and will not store, rent, sell, or use customer email addresses provided to us by merchants for any purpose other than to send initial and reminder email survey invitations.
 These customer email addresses are deleted from the database once the survey invitations are emailed.